 Heat spreaders are important devices for preventing the overheating of critical components in electronics and industrial systems.
 Overheating harms the performance of electronics in two ways: it degrades the performance of semiconductors, whose resistivity drops with increasing temperature, as well as the performance of the metallic connections of the electronic components to the rest of the electronic system.
 This causes the hard drive and processor to slow down.
 If too much heat is developed without being dissipated, the excessive heat can cause computer systems to crash and damage components.

 A heat spreader works by conducting thermal energy from a heat source to either a secondary heat exchanger or to a cooler medium.
-This can be accomplished using either solid pieces of materials with high thermal conductivity or by taking advantage of the absorption of heat required to change a material from one phase to another (usually liquid to vapor).
+This can be accomplished using solid pieces of material with high thermal conductivity or by utilizing phase-change mechanisms, such as those found in heat pipes or vapor chambers, which rely on the latent heat of vaporization.

 In solid heat spreaders, the heat is conducted through the metal block and away from the source.
-Phase change heat spreaders work by changing the state of matter of a volatile liquid or gas.
-The cool liquid changes into a vapor after contacting the hot, outer surface.
+Phase-change spreaders (like heat pipes) use a sealed, evacuated chamber partially filled with working fluid that vaporizes when heated.
+The fluid absorbs heat and vaporizes at the evaporator section near the heat source.
 This vapor then travels through a heat pipe or vapor chamber to a secondary heat exchanger to carry heat away from the source.
-The vapor then recondenses into a liquid and repeats the cycle.
+The vapor then condenses on cooler internal surfaces and repeats the cycle.

 What Are the Components of a Heat Spreader?